Detecting and Preventing Click Spamming

 For the advertiser side, the first thing that can be checked is the unusually high amount of clicks, in other words, extremely low click-to-install conversion rate.
 However, the most effective way of detecting click spamming is to look at the distribution of click-to-install times (CTIT) per publisher.
 Since click spammers can not control when the app will be organically downloaded after the click, generally CTITs are longer than real non-organic installs and CTIT’s will show an abnormal distribution.
 However, rejecting every install with long CTIT is not a solution, because real users can be rejected as well.

-At Interceptd, one of the main things that our algorithms analyze is that we expect a positively skewed CTIT among installs where there is a peak in a number of installs with average CTIT and gradually less installs with long CTIT.
+At Interceptd, one of the main things that our algorithms analyze is that we expect a positively skewed CTIT among installs where there is a peak in several installs with average CTIT and gradually less installs with long CTIT.
 If there are several peaks, or the peak is on the long CTIT side, this gives the signal for click spamming.

 An Abnormal/Unexpected CTIT Distribution